-The dissertation proposal entitle ed,
+The dissertation proposal entitled,

-submitted by,proceed with the work as describ , has been approved bed in the above proposed ved.
-The student is given al. permission to
+submitted by, \\\\\, has been approved.
+The student is given permission to proceed with the work as described in the above proposal.

 Dissertation Chair Date

 Methodologist Date

 Committee Member Date

 Committee Member Date

 Committee Member Date

-Approved by LRF Department (Chair Signature Date
+Approved by LRF Department Chair Date

-^{}The dissertation chair must verify with the student that all dissertation committee members hold graduate faculty status by the UCCS Graduate School.
-If not, the student must coordinate with the COE Faculty Liaison to ensure all members are approved to serve.
+\The dissertation chair must verify with the student that all dissertation committee members hold graduate faculty status by the UCCS Graduate School.
+If not, the student must coordinate with the COE Academic Support Professional to ensure all members are approved to serve.